 One Is Binding, And The Other Isn’t

-Invoice vs quotation?
-A quote is an offer outlining the details and the sale’s terms, including the price and other important details.
+Invoice Vs Quotation.
+A quote is an offer outlining the details and the sale’s terms, including the price and other essential details.
 Because the seller submits a quote before the customer receives anything, it’s more of an offer to sell goods or services.

 On the other side, an invoice is binding.
 It outlines the details of a service that’s already been performed or a product that’s already changed hands.invoice approve

-As the quote was approved and the seller agreed to its terms, the buyer is responsible for sticking to the deal and paying the invoice accordingly.
+Since the buyer has approved the quote and the seller has agreed to its terms, the buyer is responsible for complying with the deal and paying the invoice accordingly.

 See Also: Cannot Start Microsoft Outlook The Set Of Folders Cannot Be Opened | Fixed